 Oil & Water Images

-- Connect your camera and macro lens or telescopic lens to the ball head or horizontal center pole of your tripod.
+Connect your camera and macro lens or telephoto lens to the ball head or horizontal center pole of your tripod.

 A bubble level on the camera’s hot shoe will help to insure the lens is parallel to the oil.

 Your lens should be about 30” above the oil.
 Watch to see that any writing on the bottom of the dish is not in your image.